miguelgallo/SlimmedNtuple/README.md

 scram b -j8
 ```

-Make a test folder just to see if everything's working fine
+Make a test folder just to see if everything's working fine with the proton direct simulation package

 ```
 mkdir test